-Love pumpkin cheesecake muffins?
-Try this better-than-Starbucks pumpkin muffin recipe!
 Autumn is the time to indulge in pumpkin flavored everything, right?
-If you’re a fan of these seasonal favorites that Starbucks serves up in the fall, this knock-off recipe is going to make you happy.
+If you’re a fan of the seasonal favorites that Starbucks serves up in the fall, this knock-off recipe for pumpkin cheesecake muffins is going to make you happy.

 Pumpkin Cheesecake Muffins

-I wouldn’t go so far as to say these are healthy, but the ingredients list doesn’t include some of the questionable ingredients that the Starbucks pumpkin muffin recipe does, and it will cost a lot less to make these pumpkin cheesecake muffins at home.
+I wouldn’t go so far as to say these are good for you, but the ingredients list doesn’t include some of the questionable ingredients that the Starbucks pumpkin muffin recipe does, and it will cost a lot less to make these muffins at home.

 5 Easy Steps to Transform Your Pantry!